cancel icon

 Jot down when these started, what makes them better or worse, and how they affect your work, family, or hobbies.
 This detail helps the doctor build a clearer picture.

 See your GP or an orthopaedic specialist if pain or loss of function is affecting your daily life and has lasted more than a few weeks, or if you’ve had an injury that isn’t improving as expected.
 Book sooner if you have severe swelling, complete loss of movement, signs of infection (heat, redness, fever), or numbness or tingling that suggests nerve involvement.
+Some of these can be red flags in back pain you should never ignore.

-At Saba Health Clinic, we see patients with orthopaedic concerns without needing a GP referral.
+At SABA Health Clinic, we see patients with orthopaedic concerns without needing a GP referral.
 Same-day and next-day appointments mean you get answers quickly, and longer consultation times mean your questions get proper attention.

-Treatment options
+Treatment Options

 Before you can choose a treatment, you need to understand what’s actually wrong.
 Ask your consultant: